funkyOne/fortyTwo.Docs/Authentication.md

 ## User-specific request headers

 On successful login the client app will receive `userId` and `session token`.
-Every call to user-specific API method should be signed with this data.
+Every user-specific API method call should be signed with this data.